Optimal Discriminant Analysis in High-Dimensional Latent Factor Models: Main proofs

-By the same arguments, the above also holds by conditioning on $Y = 1$, hence further holds by unconditioning on $Y$.
-Together with (\ref{bd_tail_Wtheta}), the proof of (\ref{target_1}) is complete by taking $\alpha \ge 1$, concluding the proof of Proposition \ref{prop_risk}.
+By the same arguments, the above also holds by conditioning on $Y = 1$ and $\wh \theta$.
+After we take expectations, we obtain the same bounds for the unconditionial versions.
+Together with (\ref{bd_tail_Wtheta}), the proof of (\ref{target_1}) is complete by taking $\alpha \ge 1$.
+This concludes the proof of Proposition \ref{prop_risk}.

 \begin{lemma} Under conditions of Proposition \ref{prop_risk}, with probability $1-\cO(n^{-1})$,

 for some constant $C = C(\gamma)>0$. \end{lemma} \begin{proof} By definition,

 We proceed to bound $R_1$ and $R_2$ separately.\\